LGBT+ “Family” Community

 If you’re in pain, struggling, and needing immediate help then call 911, go to the nearest emergency department, call lifeline at 1-800-273-8255, or chat through their Lifeline Chat services.
 Additional information can be found on their website www.suicidepreventionlifeline.org

-If, for unseen reasons, you do not hear from me or I am unable to reach you, and you feel you cannot wait for a return call or feel unable to keep yourself safe, please go to your local hospital Emergency Room or call 911.
-You can also call the National Suicide Prevention Lifeline: 1-800-273-8255 and ask to speak to the mental health worker on call.
-I will make every attempt to inform you in advance of planned absences and provide you with the name and phone number of the mental health professional covering my practice.
+If you feel you cannot keep yourself safe, please go to your local hospital, urgent care or emergency room or call 911.
+You can also call the National Suicide Prevention Lifeline: 988 and ask to speak to the mental health worker on call.
+I will make every attempt to inform you in advance of planned absences.